 We started producing bianchetto (right) in the autumn of 2012, and have come to love this “little white” truffle for its strong, almost aggressive perfume, and taste that has notes of garlic and parmesan.
 It’s a close approximation to the world’s most expensive truffle — the Italian white truffle, Tuber magnatum — and works really well used in the same ways: tossed through pasta and shaved onto risotto.

 Our first Burgundy truffles — that’s an immature truffle on the left — also turned up in autumn 2012, and we later found a beautiful 330 gram Burgundy truffle that went on to be used in a special 10-course, three truffle celebration dinner prepared by Jonny Schwass, one of NZ’s top chefs.
-We only have six trees producing Burgundy truffles, so this will remain a rare treat until we get some more trees planted.
+Our Burgundy truffle trees — 13 of them — are very prolific truffle producers, but the demand for this affordable and flavourful truffle is very high and supplies will be tight until we can plant more trees and bring them into production.

 Buying truffles

-Our truffle season runs from autumn through until late winter, though the precise start and finish of harvesting can vary considerably from season to season.
-We normally expect the Périgord black truffles to be at their best through July and into early August, with bianchetto starting a little earlier and finishing later.
-The majority of our truffles are sold to restaurants in the region — notably the Nor’wester Café in Amberley and Jonny Schwass in Christchurch — but during the season Gareth can occasionally be found selling truffles at the Waipara Valley Farmer’s Market.
+Our truffle season runs from midsummer through until late winter, though the precise start and finish of harvesting can vary considerably from season to season.
+The Burgundy truffle usually kicks off our season in January, and the bianchetto joins in from May.
+The Périgord black truffles to be at their best through June/July and into early August, but by mid-September the harvest is complete.
+The majority of our truffles are sold to some of the finest restaurants around New Zealand.
+Our regular customers include Pasture and Cocoro in Auckland, Logan Brown in Wellington, Inati in Christchurch, the Black Estate winery restaurant in Waipara, and the Amisfield winery restaurant in Queenstown.
+During the annual Canterbury Truffle Festival in July, Gareth can be found selling truffles at the Waipara Valley Farmer’s Market on a Saturday morning.
 To check on availability please subscribe to our harvest newsletter (click here, or fill in the form below), or contact us via the contact page.

 Truffle hunts